 I know that thousands of people are affected by blood clots every year.
 It is very important to me that I share important information so that more people can learn about this condition.
 Deep vein thrombosis has changed my life, and I still take blood thinners everyday.
 I get my PT/INR checked every two weeks to monitor my levels, and I see a cardiologist every six months.
 I exercise daily and monitor my vitamin K intake for a healthier lifestyle.

 Deep vein thrombosis is a serious condition, and there are some days I still experience pain in my legs.
 However, I try everyday, and I won’t give up on myself.
 I work with children, and I recently walked in New York Fashion Week as a model.
 I am a two time blood clot survivor.
-My experience with blood clots has aught me that if you have a history of blood clots and you’re off blood thinners, there is a possibility that you can still get clots again.
+My experience with blood clots has taught me that if you have a history of blood clots and you’re off blood thinners, there is a possibility that you can still get clots again.
 Please learn as much as you can, and continue to educate yourselves on ways to prevent blood clots.